mattearly/dmpower/README.md

         * Unlimited Characters
     * Powerful after creation character editor for custom changes
         * Level Up tool
-        * Stat, name, and Alignment editor
+        * Stat, Name, and Alignment editor
     * Permanancy.
 Load and Save your entire character list.
         * Unlimited different save files.
         * Made to be one save file per campaign, but your style may vary.